 The Opiate Addiction Treatment program at Denver Health provides opioid/narcotic replacement therapy utilizing methadone and uboxone (buprenorphine) for patients meeting specific criteria for admission.

 - The Recovery Program for Women & Families

 The Recovery Program for Women & Families is a program designed specifically to help pregnant women, parenting women and families who need substance abuse treatment.
 Each woman that comes to the program is treated with respect and offered a safe environment in which to heal.

 Colorado Crisis Services

-In addition to Denver Health’s own services, help is also available from Colorado Crisis Services, a program provided by the Colorado Department of Human Services’ Office of Behavioral Health.
-Support and professional counselling is available for you or a loved one, and the service is free and confidential.
+In addition to Denver Health’s own services, help is also available from Colorado Crisis Services, a program provided by the Colorado Department of Human Services’ Office of Behavioral Health 24 hours a day, seven days a week.
+Support and professional counseling, including suicide prevention resources, are available for you or a loved one, and the service is free and confidential.

 You can call 1-844-493-8255, or you can text “TALK” to 38255.

 For more details, please visit their website at ColoradoCrisisServices.org.

 Callers who have a Colorado area code and dial 9-8-8 will be forwarded to the Colorado Crisis Services Line.